 A mutual fund scheme can be classified into open-ended scheme or close-ended scheme depending on its maturity period.

-An open-ended fund or scheme is one that is available for subscription and repurchase on a continuous basis.
+An open-ended fund or scheme is available for subscription and repurchase continuously.
 These schemes do not have a fixed maturity period.
-Investors can conveniently buy and sell units at Net Asset Value (NAV) per unit which is declared on a daily basis.
+Investors can conveniently buy and sell units at Net Asset Value (NAV) per unit which is declared daily.
 The key feature of open-end schemes is liquidity.

 Schemes according to Investment Objective:

-A scheme can also be classified as growth scheme, income scheme or balanced scheme considering its investment objective.
+A scheme can also be classified as a growth scheme, income scheme, or balanced scheme considering its investment objective.
 Such schemes may be open-ended or close-ended schemes as described earlier.
 Such schemes may be classified mainly as follows:

 Growth/Equity Oriented Scheme: